Florence by First Class Rail

 Day 6 – Florence through the Alps to Lake Geneva

 As you board your First Class carriage on the Eurostar Italia service for Milan it is time to bid farewell to Florence and Tuscany.
 You travel north through the Apennines, changing trains in Milan, to join the comfortable Eurocity service as you head in to the Alps for the spectacular journey up the Rhône Valley and through the Simplon Pass.
-From here you continue to the pretty lakeside town of Montreux on the shores of Lake Geneva for your overnight stay at the belle époque Grand Hotel Suisse Majestic (4 star) located right next to the station.
+From here you continue to the pretty lakeside town of Montreux on the shores of Lake Geneva for your overnight stay at the belle époque Grand Hotel Suisse Majestic (4 star superior) located right next to the station.

 Take a stroll alongside Lake Geneva and visit this elegant lakeside town which is home to the famous jazz festival.